Winfile

 Introduction Winfile is the well known old File Manager from Windows NT.
 It has been revived by Microsoft and shared with the public via the Winfile github repository under the MIT License.

 I have spent some time on this repository to fix bugs and more important to make it symbolic link, hardlink and junction aware.
-Since up till now not all PRs made it to the maintrunk, I have prepared a git branch on my fork of the repository which contains all my combined contributions.
+I have prepared a git branch on my fork of the repository which contains all my combined contributions.

-Further more I added all Hardlink and Junction support to malxau's git branch of Winfile, so that an W2K/WXP version is also available.
+Further more I added Hardlink, Junction and UNC support via this git branch for Winfile, so that an W2K/WXP version is also available.

 Installation Copy Winfile.exe to some directory referenced by your PATH environment variable. %systemroot% is a good place.